On Interim Envy-Free Allocation Lotteries: Interim envy-freeness vs. other fairness notions

 \begin{proof} Consider the matching allocation instance at the left of Table~\ref{tab:ef-vs-ief-prop} and the lottery $\Q$ which returns matchings $a$-$b$-$c$ and $a$-$c$-$b$, with probability $1/2$ each.
 As agents $2$ and $3$ have maximum possible value in each of the two matchings produced by $\Q$, EF and, consequently, iEF conditions for them are satisfied.
 To see that the iEF condition is satisfied for agent $1$, observe that she is allocated item $a$ in both matchings in the support of $\Q$, for which she has a value of $1/3$.
 Agent $2$ (and, similarly, agent $3$) gets item $b$ with probability $1/2$ and item $c$ with probability $1/2$.
 Agent $1$'s average value for the item agent $2$ (or agent $3$) gets is $2/3\cdot 1/2 + 0\cdot 1/2 = 1/3$.
 Hence, the iEF condition for agent $1$ with respect to agent $2$ (and, similarly, for agent $1$ with respect to $3$) is satisfied.
 The proof that the lottery $\Q$ is iEF is complete.

 In the same example, it can be easily seen that there is no EF allocation.
 Indeed, as the only agent who has positive value for item $a$ is agent $1$, agent $1$ should get this item and be envious of the agent who gets item $b$.
-The proof of the lemma is complete. \end{proof}
+The proof of the lemma is complete. \end{proof} Our next lemma relates iEF to proportionality and is used extensively in our proofs.